 Senior Lunch & Awards Ceremony

-Every year the department holds a senior awards celebration to honor the students who were granted honors for their senior theses, students who have received the Coen, Deibler, or Eisner Awards, and also the students who completed the BA/MA degree.
-This year, we will celebrate these students with a small, in-person ceremony on Monday, June 14, 2021 at 2:00 PM CT.
+Every year the department holds a senior awards celebration to honor the students who were granted honors for their senior theses, students who received the Coen, Deibler, or Eisner Awards, and students who completed the BA/MA degree.

-More information regarding both events will be sent out to all ECON graduates and faculty in early May.
+Event information will be sent to all graduates and faculty in early May.

 The Robert M. Coen Award for Distinguished Honors Thesis is awarded to graduating seniors who have written exemplary senior theses.
 Robert Coen, Economics Professor Emeritus, received his A.B. from Harvard in 1961 and Ph.D. in economics from Northwestern in 1967.
 He taught at Stanford from 1965-1971 and at Northwestern from 1972-2007.
 Coen studied estimation of demand systems for factors of production and the effects of taxes on factor demands.
 He developed a structural macroeconometric model of actual and potential Gross Domestic Product.
 His teaching focused on macroeconomics and public finance, and secondarily in comparative economic systems.
 Coen has been deeply involved in the development of the undergraduate curriculum at Northwestern, serving as Associate Dean for Undergraduate Academic Affairs in the Weinberg College of Arts and Sciences from 1976-79 and again in 1998-2001.
 Coen was Chair of the Economics Department from 1985-88 and Faculty Master of the Public Affairs Residential College from 1995-98.
 Outside the university, Coen was a Director of the Social Science Research Council from 1988-93 and Chair in 1992-93, and he was a Director of the Trust for Credit Unions from 1987-2015, a family of mutual funds for credit union investments.